raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

-From Birds that Compose to Method Advice
+Aspect-Oriented Programming in Ruby Using Combinator Birds
 ---

 In [Combinatory Logic](http://en.wikipedia.org/wiki/Combinatory_logic), the bluebird is one of the most important and fundamental combinators, because the bluebird *composes* two other combinators.
-Although this is of great interest when we are writing programs in a functional style, it is just as valuable when writing object-oriented programs.
-In this post, we will develop a simple aspect-oriented programming module that adds before methods and after methods to Ruby programs, with the implementation inspired by the bluebird combinator.
+Although this is usually discussed as part of [functional programming style](http://weblog.raganwald.com/2007/03/why-why-functional-programming-matters.html "Why Why Functional Programming Matters Matters"), it is just as valuable when writing object-oriented programs.
+In this post, we will develop an aspect-oriented programming module that adds before methods and after methods to Ruby programs, with the implementation inspired by the bluebird.

 > As explained in [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), the practice of nicknaming combinators after birds was established in Raymond Smullyan's amazing book [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422).
 In this book, Smullyan explains combinatory logic and derives a number of important results by presenting the various combinators as songbirds in a forest.
 Since the publication of the book more than twenty years ago, the names he gave the birds have become standard nicknames for the various combinators.